siddharthcheedi/AI_ASSIGNMENT_5/KG/README.md

 python network.py
 ```

-If NetworkX is not installed:
+If NetworkX is not installed (inside venv):

 ```bash
 pip install networkx